endymion1818/deliciousreverie/src/pages/post/tech-decision-tree.md

 Similarly, Gatsby or NextJS are React frameworks.
 Gatsby has a large plugin ecosystem and GraphQL build-time API, whereas NextJS has a more low-level approach, you source data yourself, and plugins are scarce and likely not officially supported.

+I must admit i really enjoy using the build-time data layer approach.
+It's much easier to see when things are going to be rendered, and you can save API calls for your visitors by doing them upfront at the build stage.

+But also Next and Nuxt have some tricks up their sleeves.
+Next's innovated ISR "incremental static regeneration" means it can keep content more fresh than Gatsby currently can.
+However I imagine that's going to be a short-lived triumph.

 ## Go forth and build!

 Phew!
 There's a lot to choose from isn't there?!